Athletics Canada

-Athletics Canada or AC (Athlétisme Canada) is the national governing body of athletics in Canada, which includes track and field, cross-country running, road running, and race walking.
+Athletics Canada or AC (Athlétisme Canada) is the national governing body for athletics in Canada, which includes track and field, cross-country running, road running, and race walking.
+Based in Ottawa, Ontario, Athletics Canada is a non-profit organization.
+The organization is led by an elected board of directors, with a head chair, currently Helen Manning.

 Athletics Canada is involved in many aspects of the sport at the local, national, and international level – providing the rules, officials, coaching education, sports science and athlete development, youth programs, masters (age 40+) competition, and an annual meeting.
-It also organizes the annual Outdoor Track and Field Championships and the Indoor Track and Field Championships.
+It also organizes annual Outdoor Track and Field Championships and Indoor Track and Field Championships.